jalanb/maco/hub/small-steps.md

 Learning how often to remind about something that "should be" learned is as important as "what" should be learned.
 - That idea from "spaced learning" seems very relevant here
 - altough maybe as much in "space" as in "time"

+\claude
+Spaced learning in conceptual space, not just time.
+Knowledge that bridges distant concepts (like database features solving UI problems) might need different reinforcement patterns than knowledge within a single domain.
+The "space" between ideas matters as much as the time between encounters.
+/

 Start reading old chats first
  - Claude